hlrs-fcg/spada_fcg_fork/irspec/channeled.md

     For example, by splitting computation into multiple parts and scheduling them at different times.
     Or by blocking tasks until resources are available.

+What do we abstract away compared to CSL?:

+* How to switch between routing configurations
+* How to manage DSRs
+* How to manage task IDs

 Thoughts about lowering:

 - Tasks
   - We create a dependency graph between statements